Did you hear that?

 Cause #1 – Broken Heat Shield

-Heat shields are metal guards that surround various parts of the exhaust system, keeping your car safe from the heat it puts out.
+Heat shields are metallic guards that surround various parts of the exhaust system, keeping your car safe from the heat it puts out.

-Heat shields frequently fracture because they are positioned adjacent to the ground, near the gas tank, muffler, exhaust tubing, and exhaust manifold.
-This renders them susceptible to harm from debris and dampness, which can lead to corrosion.
+Heat shields frequently fracture because they are situated adjacent to the ground, near the gas tank, muffler, exhaust tubing, and exhaust manifold.
+This renders them vulnerable to harm from debris and dampness, which can lead to corrosion.

 You got it – if the damage is significant, it can lead to your vehicle producing a rattling noise while accelerating.

-The reason they do so while accelerating is due to more strain being put on the engine.
-The harder it works, the more air flows through the exhaust, which is where the bulk of the heat shields in your car is placed.
+The reason they do so while accelerating is due to more stress being put on the engine.
+The harder it works, the more air flows through the exhaust, which is where the majority of the thermal shields in your vehicle is placed.

 How To Fix